rueberger/brio/README.md

 objects store the weights defining transformations between layers.
 There are essentially no restrictions on the ways layers and connections can be composed.
 Recurrent networks can be constructed with ease.

+## Interactive tutorial

+Learn how to use brio by following an example. iPython notebook [here](https://github.com/rueberger/brio/blob/master/examples/SAILnet.ipynb)

 ## Disclaimer
 brio is very much a work in progress.
 Don't hesitate to contact me with any bugs or questions